FakeNews: GAN-based generation of realistic 3D volumetric data -- A systematic review and taxonomy: Discussion and Conclusion

+Comparable to the study of \cite{lucic2018gans}, it would be interesting to investigate different GAN architectures (including vanilla GAN, PGGAN, CycleGAN) and objective functions (including vanilla GAN, LSGAN, HingeGAN, WGAN and WGAN-GP) with different datasets of volumetric data to investigate whether one is better than the others.
+Such a study would help to determine with greater clarity whether a particular architecture and/or objective function is preferable over the others, or whether they do not show any difference in results.

-\paragraph{\textbf{Research Opportunities:}} GANs could be used to generate synthetic head scans of faces, as defacing head scans is not always an option, e.g., for medical Augmented Reality \cite{gsaxner2019facial} and facial implants \cite{memon2021review}.
-In these works, it is not possible to develop algorithms with satisfactory results once it is very difficult to obtain large datasets with the face part, especially with the soft tissue.
-All data must be accepted so that it can be published and freely shared, but data like this are very difficult to accept because they are not anonymous since they have the face part.
-Therefore, generating synthetic faces for these scans would be a good solution to this challenge.
+Due to the inherent anonymisation capability of GANs, they could be used to generate synthetic head scans of faces, as the defacement of head scans is not always an option, e.g. for medical augmented reality \citep{gsaxner2019facial} and facial implants \citep{memon2021review}.
+In these works, it is not possible to develop algorithms with satisfactory results because it is very difficult to obtain large datasets with the facial part, especially with the soft tissue.
+All data must be approved so that it can be published and freely shared.
+However, such data is very difficult to be approved because it is not anonymous as it contains the face part.
+Therefore, creating synthetic faces for these scans would be a good solution to this challenge.

 The creation and deployment of a full data anonymisation framework could be a good solution to data sharing problems, as proposed by \cite{shin2018medical}.
-It would also be very interesting to develop a tool that is able to automate the whole process of training and generating synthetic data, similar to the nnUNet \cite{isensee2021nnu}, which is able to configure itself and choose the best network architecture, training, pre- and post-processing for each new task.
+It would also be very interesting to develop a tool that is able to automate the whole process of training and generating synthetic data, similar to the nnUNet \citep{isensee2021nnu}, which is able to configure itself and choose the best network architecture, training, pre- and post-processing for each new task.
+Such an automatic tool would be very difficult to design, as each dataset is very different from the others, but for generating data from the same source, e.g. medical volumetric data, the development of such a tool would be possible and very useful.

-The use of multimodal data as input is a little addressed topic.
+The use of multimodal data as input is a rarely addressed topic.
 An example of the benefits of using multimodal data is \cite{Lei2020b}, which generates a full PET count from low-count PET and CT scans.
 There are several works that include multimodal data in the training dataset, but they are used to train an image translator and do not exploit the full potential that this dataset can offer, i.e. they only use one modality at a time.
 For example, the use of PET+CT scans to produce MRI could be relevant.